jdoleary/Spellmasons/readme.md

 8x8 board
 Wizard's heart on either end
 Turn based - Players turns execute simultaneous (but do wait for the other to finish).
 When they are both done, spells will take effect, then the units will move
-Mana - Player one starts with 2 max - Player two starts with 3 max - Each turn gain 1 max until 8 (or 10?)
 First player to have their "heart" destroyed loses Player's summons have no loyalty!
 They just attack in the direction they are moving, which makes turning them potentially make them a problem for the other player